Applying to the Program

 We do not have M.S. admissions in the spring.

 Typical applicants to the M.S. program have a B.S. degree in biology, chemistry, biochemistry, or similar science field.
 Applicants with an undergraduate degree in any other discipline must show strong performance in basic courses in biology and chemistry in order to be eligible for admission.
 Minimum admissible undergraduate GPA is 3.0; recommended undergraduate GPA is 3.3 and higher.
-Undergraduate degree must be completed before the orientation day in late August.

 The M.S. program in Pharmacology follows the application procedures outlined by the Graduate School of Arts and Sciences.
 At a minimum, application requirements include the following: